 WHO's recognition makes the EU Clinical Trials Register compliant with the requirements of the International Committee of Medical Journal Editors (ICMJE), which provides that clinical trials must be registered prospectively in a public clinical trial register before the editors will accept articles on the trials for publication.

 It provides overall benefits for EU researchers, who can now apply for clinical trial authorisation in the EU and achieve registration in a public register in a single process.

 Benefit depends upon completion of EudraCT form in English

 In order to benefit from the change, the application form which is completed at commencement of the trial for the EudraCT database must be in English since the EU Clinical Trials Register retrieves data from EudraCT.

-The Danish Health and Medicines Authority advise researchers to keep this in mind as it is a requirement from WHO.
+The Danish Health Authority advise researchers to keep this in mind as it is a requirement from WHO.